 Another example: You may count 4 or 5 movements in an hour instead of the usual 10 movements.
 Count your movements again.
 If, for any reason, you are still not able to obtain the usual 10 movements in your normal amount of time, you detect an unusual amount of activity level for your baby (an increase or decrease in fetal movement), or you notice any sudden changes in movement, call your health care team to make sure your baby is well.
 If you are unable to contact or visit your health care team, go to Labor and Delivery (L&D) as most L&D units will see you immediately for Decreased Fetal Movements (DFM), or go to the nearest Emergency Room (ER).

-Never hesitate to call your health care team about any questions or concerns you may have or comments they have made that you don’t understand.
+Never hesitate to call your health care team with any questions or concerns you may have or comments they have made that you don’t understand.
 With your new proactive mindset, working together will now empower your pregnancy journey.
 You know your baby best, so always trust your instincts!

 If you do not have a smartphone, begin using our MOM & BABY TRACKING CHART now!
 Let us help you journal this special time for both you and your baby.
 By recording your own personal pregnancy milestones in our MOM & BABY TRACKING CHART, together with your baby’s, you can also monitor and track your baby’s daily movements from one health care visit to the next.